miklevin/MikeLev.in/_posts/2024-10-29-llm-as-ambient-app-intelligence.md

 gap between the RoR/Django-CRUD apps of our day-to-day existence with the paradigm-busing revolution that AI is thrusting upon us.
-There has to be a happy middle grown with lot of ripe secret weapon fruit for folks like me who are excited to pick the fruit&#151;the fruit of hitting above our weight class and doing things we never could before. ***Us*** doing them, and not the AIs in our stead.
+There has to be a happy middle grown with lot of ripe secret weapon fruit for folks like me who are excited to pick the fruit—the fruit of hitting above our weight class and doing things we never could before. ***Us*** doing them, and not the AIs in our stead.
 They are extensions of us.
 I must not get bogged down in what Joel Spolsky once called... uh...
 Perplexity?